 If you live in an area where your garden plants are bombarded with constant wind you may consider installing some type of wind screen or wind block .

-We can only do what we can do.
+During extreme weather events we can only do what we can do.

 There are many sustainable ways that we as gardeners can avoid many pest issues just by planning ahead.